CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 weight: 640
 toc: 4
 ---
-Switch access credentials are needed for performing upgrades.
-You can choose between basic authentication (SSH password) and SSH (Public/Private key) authentication.
+Switch access credentials are needed for performing installations and upgrades of software.
+You can choose between basic authentication (SSH username/password) and SSH (Public/Private key) authentication.
 These credentials apply to all switches.
+If some of your switches have alternate access credentials, you must change them or modify the credential information before attempting installations or upgrades with the lifecycle management feature.

 ## Specify Switch Credentials